GENI-NSF/geni-tools/README-omni.txt

 clearinghouse, limited to slice members with the role `LEAD` or `ADMIN`.

-Note also that adding a member to a slice does not automatically add their public SSH keys to resources that have already been reserved.
+Note also that adding a user to a slice does not automatically add their public SSH keys to resources that have already been reserved.

 ==== getversion ====